-To complement the above internal audits, Downer conducts internal environmental audits in accordance with Downer's Internal Audits Procedure (DG-QA-PR003) to ensure the ongoing adequacy and effectiveness of the Downer IMS, (which includes the Downer EMS), to facilitate continuous improvement and ensure compliance with the relevant standards.
+Downer conducts internal environmental audits in accordance with Downer's Internal Audits Procedure (DG-QA-PR003) to ensure the ongoing adequacy and effectiveness of the IMS (which includes the EMS), and to facilitate continuous improvement.

 Environmental audits are planned and scheduled with all other project audits, and detail the type of audit, duration, auditors (including the Lead Auditor), and dates.
 Refer to the project's Quality Management Plan for further information.